JB1905/react-figma-ui/README.md

 ### Icon button

 The icon button is essentially a wrapper for the icon component.
-Refer to the icon component above for its usage.

 ```jsx
 import { IconButton } from 'react-figma-ui';